shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 <https://youtu.be/git6DCXSqjE>

 "Pantrinome," the wolf mother gently whispered, as if welcoming a friend.
 "Meet my babies."
 She took Pantrinome's hand and placed it on the first pup.
 "This is Wryonin.
 He's the first one."
-Pantrinome's claws sheathed as her hand was moved to the next pup.
+Pantrinome's claws sheathed as the wolf mother guided her hand to the next pup.
 "This one's Lemilay.
 She's got this pretty birthmark on her forehead."
 The wolf mother rubbed a thumb lovingly over the second pup's head.
 Then she brushed some dirt off the third one.
 "This is Mudrich.
 I don't know how she manages to get so dirty."
 Pantrinome's muscles relaxed as her hand lay on the fourth pup.
 "Meet Ersatzica.
 She lets the other pups have so many turns, I'm worried she's going to get sick."

 Pantrinome let her hand rest on Ersatzica, the fourth pup.
 Her fur was very soft and her heart very warm.
 It was like cuddling with siblings in a bed of leaves, like laying on a stone patio in the morning sun.
 Its heart beat like a little drum. *BUM.
 BUM.
 BUM.* Then with a little squeak, she woke up.
 She rolled over, and licked the hand blanketing her.